influenzanet/study-service/docs/response_exporter.md

 ID 3 | date 5 | ... | *optK<sub>1</sub>* |...
 ... | ... | ... | ... |...

-### 3.8.1 Special Case: Responsive Bipolar Likert Array
+#### 3.8.1 Special Case: Responsive Bipolar Likert Array

 Responsive Bipolar Likert Arrays are Likert Group Questions that can be displayed in a special format: the respondent chooses a balance between two poles labeled with their strongest manifestation at this respective direction.
 Their option keys *optK<sub>ji</sub>* often have bipolar symmetric values (e.g. *{-2,-1,0,1,2}* for *5* radio options for each row).
-They are saved and exported just like Single Choice Groups.
+They are saved and exported just like Single Choice Groups without optional input fields.

-### 3.8.2 Special Case: Responsive Single Choice Array
+#### 3.8.2 Special Case: Responsive Single Choice Array

-Responsive Single Choice Arrays are displayed in a more dynamical format than simple Likert Group questions.
+Responsive Single Choice Arrays are displayed in a more dynamical format than simple Single Choice Group questions.
 For example the layout of radio button labels adjusts automatically to different screen sizes and text formatting for headers of response rows is possible.
-Responsive Single Choice Arrays are saved and exported just like Likert Group Questions.
+Responsive Single Choice Arrays are saved and exported just like Single Choice Group Questions without optional input fields.

 ### 3.9.
 Slider Scale/eq5d_slider